 Now for the celebration.
 The virtual birthday party invitation has been sent out.
 Folks have been responding!

-We’re baking traditional English scones for the virtual birthday party for Elizabeth Cady Stanton this year.
-Last year we baked a cake from a vintage suffrage cook book, available online, by Mrs. Hattie Burr: LINK PDF.
+We’re baking traditional English scones for the virtual birthday party for Elizabeth Cady Stanton.
+For one virtuak party we baked a cake from a vintage suffrage cook book, available online, by Mrs. Hattie Burr: LINK PDF.
 The cook book has more than recipes.
 It gives a feel for the times and the importance of the suffrage issue for the women of America.
-The birthday cake cooks last year included Marguerite Kearns, Winnie Culp, and Tara Bloyd.
+The birthday cake cooks included Marguerite Kearns, Winnie Culp, and Tara Bloyd.

 The Suffrage Spice Cake is in the Dutch oven to the right back on the party table.
 A carrot cake, for extra helpings, is in front.
 What a party we had in 2012, and it became a warmup for this year’s celebration!

-Here’s the recipe Chef Cutting used to make the traditional English scones:
+Here’s the recipe Chef Cutting used for English scones:

 3 cups all-purpose flour